Moremar/IT_tutorials/Docker/README.md

 #### Images

 Images can be listed, pulled from the Docker Hub, built locally and removed.
-Images can have a name and a tag, for example `node:14` so many images can have the same name with different tags.
+Images can have a name and a tag, for example `node:14` so multiple images can have the same name with different tags.

 ```commandline
 docker images                                  // list all images stored locally